TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.10.1**

-1. Fix: Unity below 2023.2 gave warning on serialized field
-2. Change: `LocalizedStringPicker` now support translated content search, and now uses `TreeDropdown`
-3. Change: `Dropdown` no longer watch space bar as select, because some IM uses space bar to select the input charactor
+**5.11.0**

+1. Add: `CustomContextMenu`, `FieldCustomContextMenu` for right click context menu.
+2. Improve: `LocalizedStringPicker` no longer render the whole translated text.
+(You can still do a full text search.)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.